Vulgate: Benedictine (Rome) Old Testament

 In 1907, Pope Pius X commissioned the Benedictine monks to prepare a critical edition of Jerome's Vulgate, entitled Biblia Sacra iuxta latinam vulgatam versionem.
-This text was originally planned as the basis for a revised complete official Bible for the Catholic Church to replace the Clementine edition.
+This text was originally planned as the basis for a revised complete official Vulgate for the Catholic Church to replace the Clementine edition.
 The first volume, the Pentateuch, was completed in 1926.
 For the Pentateuch, the primary sources for the text are the Codex Amiatinus, the Codex Turonensis (the Ashburnham Pentateuch), and the Ottobonianus Octateuch.
 For the rest of the Old Testament (except the Book of Psalms) the primary sources for the text are the Codex Amiatinus and Codex Cavensis.

 Following the Codex Amiatinus and the Vulgate texts of Alcuin and Theodulf, the Benedictine Vulgate reunited the Book of Ezra and the Book of Nehemiah into a single book, reversing the decisions of the Sixto-Clementine Vulgate.

 In 1933, Pope Pius XI established the Pontifical Abbey of St Jerome-in-the-City to complete the work.
 By the 1970s, as a result of liturgical changes that had spurred the Vatican to produce a new translation of the Latin Bible, the Nova Vulgata, the Benedictine edition was no longer required for official purposes, and the abbey was suppressed in 1984.
 Five monks were nonetheless allowed to complete the final two volumes of the Old Testament, which were published under the abbey's name in 1987 and 1995.